iburn78/open-trading-api/work/note.md

     - ==: executes __eq__, which is defined differently for objects
     - behavior of 'if i in a_list: ...' internally applies '=='

+## To develop
+- make it run each agent only once: use local lock file method etc
+- manage agents using AgentManager
+- Excel 관리 (read, etc)